Toward Multi-Layer Networking for Satellite Network Operations: Performance Evaluation

 Fig. \ref{Fig:mean_path_len} shows the mean hop count, mean path length, and reliability.
 We can see in Fig. \ref{Fig:mean_path_len}, the mean hop count and path length of GLM are steadier than those of LLM with regard to the destination LEO satellites.
 This is due to the constant GEO satellite availability to GS as their orbital period matches the Earth's rotation.
 The overall mean path length values of LLM and GLM are 1.8682e+07 m and 1.3539e+08 m, respectively.
 This means the path length of LLM is 7.2475 times shorter than GLM.
 The reliability performance is related to the type of links in the path based on the assumption that the reliability of an LEO-LEO ISL is slightly less than that of a GEO-LEO/GEO ISL.
 In addition, the maximum and minimum mean hop counts per destination LEO satellite in LLM are 8.5798 and 4.6723, respectively.
 For all events, the maximum and minimum hop counts are 17 and 0, respectively, where 0 hop indicates the GS can directly contact the destination satellite.
 The hop count is expected to increase for a large constellation of LEO satellites due to the shorter distance between satellites.
 To see the extended scheme where LLM and GLM are used in parallel, referred to as ``LLM-GLM'' in the reliability plot, we can see the reliability can be significantly increased to over 99.99\%.

-In order to show how $\phi_1(i)$ changes the overall reliability of LLM, Fig. \ref{Fig:reliability_LLM} is shown.
+Fig. \ref{Fig:reliability_LLM} shows how $\phi_1(i)$ changes the overall reliability of LLM.
 The results in Fig. \ref{Fig:reliability_LLM} indicate that although LLM can reduce the latency compared to GLM, the cost is the overall reliability, which may result in the transmission impairments that may lead to the need for additional mechanisms for mitigation.